Barneys New York: 2019–present

-On September 15, 2022, Authentic Brands Group launched Barneys New York Beauty, a four-product skin care collection consisting of a cleanser, a serum, a day cream and a night cream.
+In 2022, Authentic Brands Group launched Barneys New York Beauty, a beauty brand consisting of skincare, personal care and fragrances.
+It first launched with a four-product skin care collection consisting of a cleanser, a serum, a day cream and a night cream.
+It is under licence with the Gloent Group.

+In April 2023, Seven & I Holdings sold their stake in Barneys New York (Japan) to Laox Holdings.
+Laox has plans to improve Barneys Japan sales and expand the chain around Asia.

+The company became part of the Authentic Luxury Group in October 2024, it is a joint-venture luxury retail group created by Authentic Brands Group and Saks Global.
+There are currently plans to expand the brand into different categories including clothing and home goods.
+In late 2024, a boutique hotel called Barneys New York Residences, comprising 10 individual units, opened in Tulum, Mexico.

 Stores

-Prior to its sale to Authentic Brands, Barneys New York operated 22 stores including 12 “Barney’s Warehouse” off-price stores.
-The flagship department stores were located in Las Vegas, Boston, Chicago, San Francisco, Seattle, Los Angeles, New York, and Philadelphia.
+Prior to its sale to Authentic Brands, Barneys New York operated 22 locations, including 12 Barney's Warehouse off-price stores.
+Its flagship department stores were located in Las Vegas, Boston, Chicago, San Francisco, Seattle, Los Angeles, New York, and Philadelphia.
 Freds restaurants operated inside of the Beverly Hills, Chicago, Madison Avenue, Seventh Avenue, and San Francisco locations.
 After Authentic Brands Group purchased the company for $271.4 million, all stores were announced to shutter with the future of the business to be announced.

 In 2014, the company announced plans for a flagship department store at Bal Harbour Shops in Bal Harbour, Florida as part of a planned expansion of that shopping center.
 The 53,000 sqft store was to open in 2023 with the new portions of the center.
 The company opened a freestanding men's store in San Francisco in February 2016, and in summer 2018 announced it would add a restaurant.
 On March 12, 2019, Barneys announced a new location at the American Dream shopping and entertainment complex in New Jersey, the only location in the state of New Jersey.

-Six full-line Barneys stores and six warehouse stores operate in its Japan division as of 2020.